- Find a Plan

 Find an ASC

 Find an ambulatory surgery center in our provider finder.
-Enter "ambulatory surgical center" in search bar at the top of the page, and then select from the suggestions given under "Hospitals & Facilities".
+Enter “ambulatory surgical” in search bar at the top of the page, and then select “Free Standing Ambulatory Surgery Facility” from the suggestions given.

 As an Independence Blue Cross member, you have alternatives to the hospital outpatient surgery center when you need outpatient surgery.
 You may request services by your surgeon, gastroenterologist, or other physicians be performed at an ambulatory surgery center (ASC).